18F/usda-snap-pa/shipping-news/week8.md

 ### What we are planning for next week

-- We'll continue finishing up our final materials.
+- we'll continue finishing up our final materials.